NoleneCodes/Data-Analyst-Essentials/README.md

 ## Project-Relocation
 This is a Project Management focused project for submitted and accessed for the Data Analystics and Project Managment bootcamp which received a grade of 92%.

+## Excel Project
+This project focused on the application of correct excel functions and formulas and using excel to accurately visualise and analyse data.